XimeraProject/ximeraLatex/README.md

 and move ximeraLatex to `~/Library/texmf/tex/latex/`.
 This will allow all of your documents to find ximera.cls

+#### For Windows

+Create the directory structure:

+`C:/localtexmf/`

+and move ximeraLatex to `C:/localtexmf/`.
+To MiKteX to notice this directory, goto:

+1. Start -> All programs -> MiKTeX -> Maintenance (Admin)
+2. Settings (Admin)
+3. Now select the tab "root"
+4. Click "Add" because you are going to add a path
+5. Find `C:/localtexmf/` and click "OK"
+6. Click "apply" "OK" and then you are ready to go.

+This will allow all of your documents to find ximera.cls

 ### Check the ximeraLatex directory

 Now you should have a directory called ximeraLatex.
 You may rename